voltwin-dev/LOD-ML/README.md

 You can make this plot through [visualization code](https://github.com/voltwin-dev/LOD-ML/blob/main/1D_visualization.py#L292).

-## Effect of Eigenvalue Number on Performance
+## Effect of Eigenvalue Number on Performance🐍

-## Scalability to Parameter-Integrated Scenarios
+## Scalability to Parameter-Integrated Scenarios🐲

-## The Effect of Training Data Size on Test Accuracy
+## The Effect of Training Data Size on Test Accuracy🐉

 # References
 - [PDEBench](https://github.com/pdebench/PDEBench)